 We realized that the effectiveness of our immersive software developer education model could help.

 Over the past five years, at Hack Reactor’s four campuses and through our remote learning program, we’ve honed an immersive, intensive approach that gets outcomes.

 Hack Reactor graduates are numerous amongst the dev teams at major companies across quite a few industries, from Adobe to Amazon, JPMorgan Chase to GE Digital.

-Armed with this experience, we’ve created specialized corporate training programs that fit together in a comprehensive way to support IT organizations with recruiting, onboarding, reskilling and upskilling tech talent.
+Armed with this experience, we’ve created specialized enterprise learning programs that fit together in a comprehensive way to support IT organizations with assessing, onboarding, reskilling and upskilling tech talent.

-Over the past year, we’ve worked with organizations like Autodesk and Palintir to deliver corporate training programs for current employees.
-We’ve learned a lot about what enterprise organizations are looking for in terms of tech training, and put together a list of the top four elements of an impactful corporate training program:
+Over the past year, we’ve worked with organizations like Autodesk and Palintir to deliver enterprise training programs for current employees.
+We’ve learned a lot about what enterprise organizations are looking for in terms of tech training, and put together a list of the top four elements of an impactful enterprise learning program: